CITES: Background

 CITES is one of the largest and oldest conservation and sustainable use agreements in existence.
-There are three working languages of the Convention (English, French and Spanish) in which all documents are made available.
+There are three working languages of the convention (English, French and Spanish) in which all documents are made available.
 Participation is voluntary and countries that have agreed to be bound by the convention are known as Parties.
 Although CITES is legally binding on the Parties, it does not take the place of national laws.
 Rather it provides a framework respected by each Party, which must adopt their own domestic legislation to implement CITES at the national level.

 Originally, CITES addressed depletion resulting from demand for luxury goods such as furs in Western countries, but with the rising wealth of Asia, particularly in China, the focus changed to products demanded there, particularly those used for luxury goods such as elephant ivory or rhinoceros horn.
-As of 2022, CITES has expanded to include thousands of species previously considered unremarkable and in no danger of extinction such as manta rays or pangolins.
+As of 2022, CITES has expanded to include thousands of species previously considered unremarkable and in no danger of extinction such as manta rays.